 IMPORTANT: Maintain the 1/4 inch space around walls, cabinets, pipes, toilet flanges and any obstacle in the floor.
 Quarter round or baseboard molding will cover this expansion space.
 Make sure that you have a transition break every 45ft in either direction (100ft for Grand, Majestic, and Exquisite).
-Note that in doorways that are less than 6ft, using a t-molding is recommended, but not required.
+Note that in doorways that are less than 6ft, use a t-molding.